 The 1950s and 1960s saw a number of coups in the Arab world.
-Syria experienced three coups in 1949 (which, OK, isn’t the 1950s, but close enough) and another in 1951, Egypt had a major one in 1952, Syria again in 1954, Iraq overthrew its post-colonial monarchy in 1958, Syria had another major coup in 1961, the Mutawakkilite monarchy was overthrown in Yemen in 1962, Syria (yet again) and Iraq both experienced coups in 1963, Algeria had a military coup in 1965, Syria (Jesus Christ) in 1966, and Libya experienced a coup on September 1, 1969, which is our subject today.
+Syria experienced three coups in 1949 (which, OK, isn’t the 1950s, but close enough) and another in 1951, Egypt had a major one in 1952, Syria again in 1954, Iraq overthrew its post-colonial monarchy in 1958, Syria (again) had another major coup in 1961, the Mutawakkilite monarchy was overthrown in Yemen in 1962, Syria (hell yeah) and Iraq both experienced coups in 1963, Algeria had a military coup in 1965, Syria (bring it) in 1966, and [deep breath] Libya experienced a coup on September 1, 1969, which is our subject today.

 There were several causes behind this trend and obviously the mix is a little different for every country in question, but the 1952 Egyptian coup that eventually brought Gamal Abdel Nasser to power was a big trend-setter.
-Nasserism, a hybrid of socialism, republicanism, anti-imperialism, Arab nationalism, and probably a few other isms, began to look pretty good to Arabs living under weak and/or corrupted regimes that were (except in Yemen’s case) additionally tainted by the fact that they’d been handed power by France and Britain as those two former colonial bigshots were on their way out of the region.
-Nasser became the model for later movements, and got directly involved in them in a couple of cases (Yemen, for example).
+Nasserism, a hybrid of socialism, republicanism, anti-imperialism, Arab nationalism, and a few other isms, began to look pretty good to Arabs living under weak and/or corrupted regimes that were (except in Yemen’s case) additionally tainted by the fact that they’d been handed power by France and Britain as those two former colonial bigshots were on their way out of the region.
+Though Nasser himself took after the example of Syrian coup leader Adib Shishakli, it was Nasser’s coup that became the model for later movements, and in some cases Nasser got directly involved in them (Yemen, for example).

-But even Nasser wasn’t sui generis, and so what we really need to go back to is the 1948 Arab-Israeli War.
+But even Shishakli and Nasser weren’t sui generis, and so what we really need to go back to is the 1948 Arab-Israeli War.
 The thoroughness of the Israeli victory in that war is what discredited the post-colonial governments in the Arab countries that fought in it, and ultimately left them (except in Jordan) vulnerable to being overthrown.
 Syria had four coups before 1952, partly motivated by the 1948 war but also, in the 1949 case, backed by the US government in order to grease the wheels for the construction of the Trans-Arabian Pipeline from eastern Saudi Arabia to Lebanon, via Jordan and Syria.
-Syria underwent so many coups in this period that it even had one against Nasser himself.
+Syria’s coups in this period even included one against Nasser himself.
 That 1961 coup pulled Syria out of the short-lived (1958-1961) United Arab Republic, which had joined it with Egypt under Nasser’s rule.

 Anyway, the point is that this was a pretty messy time in the Arab world.
 But for most of this time Libya was relatively quiet.
 King Idris was Libya’s first and only post-colonial king, having united the three regions of Italian Libya (Tripolitania in the northwest, Cyrenaica in the east, and Fezzan in the southwest) under his control.
 Idris had led resistance to colonial Italian rule in the 1920s, and he later aided the British during World War II.
 London, in gratitude, backed his bid to become Emir of Cyrenaica in 1949, then to become Emir of Cyrenaica and Tripolitania together, and finally to become king of a united Libya, which was then granted independence by Britain in December 1951.